thealongsider/Data-Analytics-Projects/README.md

 # Data Analysis through Visualization
 These are data analysis projects that I've worked on, mostly through Python, utilizing Visualization techniques to better understand data

+Financial Crisis Bank Data - Capstone Project -- An exploratory analysis of stock market data for 6 major banks throughout the 10 year period surrounding the financial crisis.
+I completed this capstone project as part of an online data science course.

 911 Calls -Capstone Project -- An exploratory analysis of the dataset including descriptions of findings using the Montegomery County 911 Calls dataset available on Kaggle.
 I completed this capstone project as part of an online data science course.

 Choropleth Mapping -- Created geographical maps using plotly